SymbioticLab/Oort/testing/README.md

 Testing evaluations in our paper run on a single machine (32 CPU cores, 384GB RAM).

-Before attempting to run testing script, you must download the datasets by running `./download.sh -A`.
+Before attempting to run testing script, you must download the datasets by running `bash download_result.sh`.

 ### Figure 16 - Preserving Data Representativeness